“They call it Africa we call it home”

 This quote woke me up.
 It was like a seed that manifested into a trip project that I have been delaying, avoiding, finding excuses for…

 I left at 7 years old Cotonou (Benin).
-I Went to London for a year and a half then grew up in Paris until adulthood I hit adulthood lol.
+I move to London for a year and a half then grew up in Paris until adulthood hit lol.

-Came back only at 20 years old, after 13 years the first time with Dad and my sister.
-It was more a family trip, saying hello to everyone, going home to home.
-Did not learn a lot about my country but did learn about my family.
+I came back to Benin at only 20 years old, after 13 years out of the country for the first time!
+It was more a family trip with my dad and sister, saying hello to relatives only, staying indoors.
+I Did not learn a lot about my country, but I did learn about my family.
+I felt quite ashamed to not know my own country, its history, its museum, my language…

 I was determined to start the year 2018 with the sun in Africa no matter what.

-Parents want you to be safe and not wander in the unknown.
+Let’s keep in mind that parents want you to be safe 1st and not wander in the unknown.
 Their narrative is full of fear because they know that Africa is not your usual playground.
-But at some point, it has to become it.
-It is part of your Identity.
+Be understanding with them, but still make Africa your playground is important, Africa is part of your Identity.

-I did go by myself but on my Dad’s terms, he arranges around my plans when he realized that I was determined to do it with or without his approval.
+So I did go by myself on that trip in 2018 but on my dad’s terms.
+For Benin, he was able to support me in the planning when he realized that I was determined to do it with or without his approval.

 Can’t wait to share this journey with you guys!!!